Saad-Salman/Mask-RCNN-for-Human-Emotion-Recognition/README.md

-# Mask-RCNN-on-Custom-Dataset-2classes-

-1- Download mrcnn folder from https://github.com/matterport/Mask_RCNN

-2- Download coco weights
+# Mask-RCNN for Emotion Recognition

-3- Create dataset folder.
-Under dataset folder -> Create 2 folders "train" and "val".
+1- Create dataset folder.
+Under dataset folder -> Create 3 folders "train", "val" and "test"

-4- Put training images in train folder.
+2- Put training images in train folder

-5- Put validation images in val folder
+3- Put validation images in val folder

+4- Put testing images in the test folder

-6- Use VGGAnnotator tool for Annotations.
+5- Use VGGAnnotator tool for Polygon Annotations: https://www.robots.ox.ac.uk/~vgg/software/via/

-## To understand the functionality, Check this video:  https://youtu.be/t1MrzuAUdoE
+6- For more information visit the official MRCNN repo: https://github.com/matterport/Mask_RCNN

+7- Like to the dataset used: https://www.kdef.se/

+8- Use the Data Sorting file to retain the frontal images only